ublue-os/bazzite/README.md

 - Comes with patches from [SteamOS BTRFS](https://gitlab.com/popsulfr/steamos-btrfs) for full BTRFS support for the SD card by default.
 - Ships with a ported copy of [SDGyroDSU](https://github.com/kmicki/SteamDeckGyroDSU), enabled by default.
 - Option to install [Decky Loader](https://github.com/SteamDeckHomebrew/decky-loader), [EmuDeck](https://www.emudeck.com/), [RetroDECK](https://retrodeck.net/), and [ProtonUp-Qt](https://davidotek.github.io/protonup-qt/), among numerous other useful packages on installation.
-- Custom update system allows for the OS, Flatpaks, and more to be updated directly from the Game mode UI powered by [ublue-update](https://github.com/ublue-os/ublue-update) and [topgrade](https://github.com/topgrade-rs/topgrade).
+- Custom update system allows for the OS, Flatpaks, and more to be updated directly from the Game mode UI powered by [uupd](https://github.com/ublue-os/uupd) and [topgrade](https://github.com/topgrade-rs/topgrade).
 - Built in support for Windows dual-boot thanks to Fedora's installation of GRUB being left intact.
 - Update break something?
 Easily roll back to the previous version of Bazzite thanks to `rpm-ostree`'s rollback functionality.
 You can even select previous images at boot.
 - Steam and Lutris preinstalled on the image as layered packages.
-- [Discover Overlay](https://github.com/trigg/Discover) for Discord pre-installed and automatically launches in both Game mode and on the Desktop if Discord is installed.
-[View the official documentation here](https://trigg.github.io/Discover/bazzite).
 - Uses ZRAM<sub><sup>(4GB)</sup></sub> with the LZ4 compression algorithm by default.
 - [LAVD](https://crates.io/crates/scx_lavd) and [BORE](https://github.com/firelzrd/bore-scheduler) CPU Schedulers for smooth and responsive gameplay.
 - Kyber I/O scheduler to prevent I/O starvation when installing games or during background `duperemove` process.